mckinseyacademy/mcka-theme/apros_initial_configuration.md

 cause any harm to add a student to the same program/course several times.
 Also, there's no option to unenroll, so not checking some courses student already been added to won't result in unenrolling from them.

-To verify you have succeed, log in as student and make sure you have a blue menu reading the name of the course to the right.
-And a set of buttons to the left.
+To verify you have succeed, log in as student and make sure you have a blue menu reading the name of the course to the left and a set of buttons to the right.
 If you can see it, clicking on the first icon (computer one) will show dropdown menu with a list of lessons in selected course.
 You can change the course by clicking "four squares" icon to the left of course name.

 [admin-controller]: https://github.com/mckinseyacademy/mcka_apros/blob/master/admin/controller.py#L148